• Skip to main content

 • Baking Powder - make sure you have fresh baking powder - like within the past 6 months.
 I write the date on the lid so I don't forget to replace it every 6 months, even if it isn't used all the way (and it usually isn't).
 If you have old baking powder, this will affect the rise of the biscuits - they will not turn out as tall and tender as they should.

-• Milk - I recommend using whole milk.
+• Milk - I recommend using whole milk only.

 Clear bowls of brogan sugar, milk, spices, flour, and cubed sweet potatoes.